cybertec-postgresql/yaim/README.md

 # yaim
 yaim - yet another ip manager
+yaim will check the healthiness of a specific postgresql or pgbouncer server.
+If the node is healthy, this information is published in etcd and all yaim registered in the same service directory will race to take on virtual IP addresses.
+All IP addresses specified in etcd will always lead to one of the nodes, so this concept can be easily used together with round robin DNS load balancing.

 ## design
 A running instance of this program will be referred to as a _node_.